wagassasson/BCOTI-remix/Esp32_Files/Compiled_Binaries/README.md

 # Flashing compiled binaries

-Flashing the esp32c3 super mini board via the web browser is only possilbe while having physcial accses to the "boot" button.
+Flashing the esp32c3 super mini board via the web browser is only possible while having physical access to the "boot" button.
 Methode via esptool.py will also work via the usb-dataline pass through of the usb-c port on the housing.

 ## esptool.py